Things I figured out the hard way.

 Read → -

-Forms for small agencies — handing off submissions to clients
+Forms for agencies: handing off to clients

 How to set up form submissions so your agency clients can manage their own leads, without giving them WordPress admin access.
 The full pattern.